sifra dišúa‘ nebiya

 110. 1When Yeshua` was in Jerusalem, he saw how some of the chief priests, who were of the party of the Sadducees, were taking advantage of the people, and even of the priests who served God in the Temple.

 2So Yeshua` said, ‘Who then is the faithful and wise steward, whom his master has set over his household to give them their portion of food at the proper time?
 3How fortunate is that steward, because when his master comes, he’ll find him doing what he was given to do.
 4Believe me I tell you, he’ll put him in charge of all his possessions.

-111. 1Now, some parties believed that the kingdom of God could be fulfilled by violent acts.
+111. 1Now, the parties of the Zealots believed that the kingdom of God could be fulfilled by violent acts.

 2So Yeshua` said to them, ‘You justify what you’re doing in the eyes of human beings, but God knows what’s in your heart.
 3What you do may be considered by some to be a noble thing, but it’s an abomination in the sight of God.